Crowds21/sheffield_acs/pages/Static Analysis.md

 			- Overlap between slices for the same code indicates cohesion.
 - ((63ea48c7-2865-441e-92e3-89825400da1f))
 	- Calls
+	  collapsed:: true
 		- When a method invokes another method.
 	- ((63ea4cf7-6a5f-4e1f-9d10-d1248ca6804d))
 	- Reflection
+	  collapsed:: true
 		- The ability of a program to inspect itself at runtime.
+	- Reverse-engineering a class diagram with Reflection